 Before the written word, there was “only” the spoken word.
-Verbal communication was king, which meant stories had to be told and retold to be carried on to the next generation.
-God has always connected with us humans.
-Whether or not we were illiterate did not matter.
-Early on, people who were touched by God told other people about it.
-Stories were told and retold and became an innate part of their cultural identity.
-As a result, God is remembered all throughout the world.
-He left His footprint everywhere.
-When people started writing, they started writing down God’s story with man, which is His story, or if you put the two words together: History.
+Verbal communication was king.
+God has a history with humankind.
+Early on, people who were touched by God told other people about their experience.
+Stories were told and retold and carried on to the next generation.
+And so God has been remembered all throughout time and He left His footprints everywhere.
+When people started writing, they also captured God’s story with man, which is His story, or if you put the two words together: History.

-Our History with God eventually became the Scriptures – a collection of verbal communication that is, especially the more dated books of the Old Testament.
-The New Testament is a collection of books written by authors who were already steeped in the culture of the written word and familiarized with abstract thinking.
+Our History with God eventually filled the Scriptures – a collection of verbal communication, especially the more dated books of the Old Testament.
+The New Testament books were written by authors who were already steeped in the culture of the written word and familiarized with abstract thinking.
 Paul, who wrote at least thirteen letters that are included in the New Testament, is a good example.
-His letters clearly go beyond story-telling digging deeply into the matter of truth-finding.
-However, there are still enough people around who do not exactly relish abstract thinking.
-I personally love the fact that Jesus was a great storyteller.
-I can retrieve gold nuggets from His parables, while I’m sometimes stumped by Paul’s interesting but hard-to-digest letters.
-This goes to show that God has something to say for everybody – the intellectuals among us and the ones that like it short and sweet.
+His letters clearly go beyond story-telling digging deeply into the matter of truth-finding – although there are still enough people out there who do not exactly relish abstract thinking.
+For this reason I love the parables in the gospels; Jesus knew how to tell a good tale.
+We all can retrieve gold nuggets from His inspiring stories.